Efficient Reconstruction of Stochastic Pedigrees: Some Steps From Theory to Practice: Introduction

-Our main contributions in this paper are: \begin{itemize} \item As a first step, we improve the running time of the algorithm to essentially quadratic for data generated by the model. \item We then observe that even the faster version of the algorithm does not do well in any simulations in recovering the pedigree beyond 2 generations. \item We claim that this is due to the inbreeding present in any setting where the algorithm can be run, even on simulated data. \item To support the claim we show that a main step of the algorithm, called ancestral reconstruction, performs accurately in a setting with no inbreeding but performs poorly in random mating populations. \item Finally, to overcome the poor behavior of REC-GEN we introduce a Belief-Propagation based heuristic that accounts for the inbreeding and performs much better in our simulations. \end{itemize}
+Our main contributions in this paper are: \begin{itemize} \item We improve the algorithm runtime to essentially quadratic for model-generated data. \item We then observe that even the faster version of the algorithm does not do well in any simulations in recovering the pedigree beyond 2 generations. \item We claim that this is due to the inbreeding present in any setting where the algorithm can be run, even on simulated data. \item To support the claim we show that a main step of the algorithm, called ancestral reconstruction, performs accurately in a setting with no inbreeding but performs poorly in random mating populations. \item Finally, to overcome the poor behavior of REC-GEN we introduce a Belief-Propagation based heuristic that accounts for the inbreeding and performs much better in our simulations. \end{itemize}